Credit card debt: Statistics

 Declines in credit card debt are often misinterpreted because they omit information about charge-offs.

 Declines in credit card debt may be caused by consumers paying off their debt, credit card companies writing off charged-off debt, or a combination of both.
 The inclusion of charged-off debt can significantly affect debt trends and the characterization of a nation's financial health.

 Consumers commonly pay off a large portion of their credit card debt in the first fiscal quarter of the year because this tends to be when people receive holiday bonuses and tax refunds.
 Credit card debt tends to increase throughout the rest of the year.

 Credit card debt is said to be higher in industrialized countries.
 The average U.S. college graduate begins his or her post-college days with more than $2,000 in credit card debt.
 The median credit card debt in the U.S. is $3,000 and number of cards held is two.

-According to the Federal Reserve Bank of New York, "the amount owed by all Americans on their credit cards increased to a record $1.13 trillion at the end of 2023".
-Wilbert van der Klaauw, a Fed economic research adviser, said growth in credit card debt shows "increased financial stress in younger and lower income families".
+The Federal Reserve Bank of New York reported that U.S. credit card balances increased by $50 billion during the fourth quarter of 2023, reaching $1.13 trillion.
+On an annualized basis, about 8.5 percent of credit card balances transitioned into delinquency during the quarter, while the flow into serious delinquency was 6.36 percent, up from 4.01 percent one year earlier.